 Q: Who are the land investors and what do they bring to the table?

-Q: With COVID-19 leading to many people working at home or telecommuting, how does The HUB at La Plata address changes in how Americans will live and work in the future?
+Q: COVID-19 led to many people working at home or telecommuting.
+How does The HUB at La Plata address changes in how Americans will live and work in the future?

 Q: What plans do you have for recreational and open space and community venues?